ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     per the synchronous interrupt handling model it implements.
 A Secure-EL1 interrupt can be routed to EL3 while execution is in the SP.
-This implies that SP execution can be preempted while handling an interrupt by a another higher priority Secure-EL1 interrupt (or a EL3 interrupt in the future).
-The SPD service should manage secure interrupt priorities before handing control to the SP to prevent this type of preemption which can leave the system in an inconsistent state.
+This implies that SP execution can be preempted while handling an interrupt by a another higher priority Secure-EL1 interrupt or a EL3 interrupt.
+The SPD service should be able to handle this preemption or manage secure interrupt priorities before handing control to the SP.

 3. Setting the return value of the handler to the per-cpu `cpu_context` if the interrupt has been successfully validated and ready to be handled at a lower exception level.

-The routing model allows non-secure interrupts to be taken to Secure-EL1 when in secure state.
+The routing model allows non-secure interrupts to interrupt Secure-EL1 when in secure state if it has been configured to do so.
 The SPD service and the SP should implement a mechanism for routing these interrupts to the last known exception level in the non-secure state.
 The former should save the SP context, restore the non-secure context and arrange for entry into the non-secure state so that the interrupt can be handled.

 ##### 2.3.2.2 Interrupt exit
 When the Secure Payload has finished handling a Secure-EL1 interrupt, it could